katreinhart/product-creator/README.md

 # Hipster Product Creator #
 by [katreinhart](mailto:kat@reinhart.digital)

-Easily generate a JSON object of random Hipsum product items for use in your e-commerce projects.
+Easily generate a JSON object of random Hipster Ipsum product items for use in your e-commerce projects.
 Uses the [Hipster Ipsum API](http://hipsterjesus.com/api) and [Unsplash.it API](http://unsplash.it).

 Developed as a side project alongside [Dynamic Product Filters](https://github.com/katreinhart/dynamic-product-filters) as a means of quickly generating test data.